Thermal Bekenstein-Hawking entropy from the worldsheet: Thermal free energy

 Here $C_{S^2}$ is the normalization factor for the sphere diagram at zero temperature given in (\ref{cs20}).
 The expectation value on both sides is taken in AdS$_3$ sigma model, i.e., with the measure (note that the zero mode path integration is included)

 On the LHS of (\ref{3pti}) we fixed the position of three operators, thus we have inserted three factors of $c,\bar{c}$ ghosts at those locations in the complete worldsheet path integral (see section 5.3 of \cite{Polchinski:v1} for more explanation).
 The three-point function of ghosts cancels the $z_i,\bar{z}_i$ dependence of the matter three-point function just as in flat space and we are left with the three-point function of the matter vertex operators at three fixed points with the conformal factor involving $z_i,\bar{z}_i$ stripped off.
-On the RHS of (\ref{3pti}) we have not fixed the location of any vertex operator as a result there is no insertion of the ghost operator, however in this case we have divided by the explicit factor $z_{SL(2,C)}$ of the volume of the residual gauge group.
+On the RHS of (\ref{3pti}) we have not fixed the location of any vertex operator as a result there is no insertion of the ghost operator (and we are supposed to ignore the ghost zero modes in RHS\footnote{Another equivalent way of saying it is as follows: we could include the ghost zero modes in RHS of (\ref{3pti}) and then the RHS of (\ref{sl2c}) includes ghost zero mode contribution contribution.
+In this process we also include ghost zero modes in RHS of (\ref{nonzeromodes}) and in effect the final result is unchanged. }), however in this case we have divided by the explicit factor $z_{SL(2,C)}$ of the volume of the residual gauge group.
 This gives

 This is similar to the cancellation discussed in the context of Liouville theory in \cite{Mahajan:2021nsd, Giribet:2007uh}.